Pablo-Jean/Pablo-Jean/README.md

 📟 I have experience with STMicroeletronics microcontrollers (STM8 and STM32), Texas Instruments (CC26x2, MSP430), nRF52810, Microchip 8-bit microcontrollers, and some others.

-# Opinion

-💬 It's hard to code for miccrocontrollers, but the result is satisfatory.
+I have to say!!
+Eclipse IDE is better than Visual Studio Code.

 ## 🎵